evergreen-innovations/dlc-documentation/docs/_theory/03_stats.md

 The contours are calculated from a Gaussian copula.
 See the code implementation details [here](https://mhkit-software.github.io/MHKiT/_modules/mhkit/wave/contours.html#environmental_contours), scroll to the `_gaussian_copula` definition.

-#### IFORM Contour<!-- omit in toc -->
+## IFORM Contour<!-- omit in toc -->

 All contours are calculated using the I-FORM approach.
 I-FORM is the inverse first order reliability method.
-This is used to calculate the contour line from the different joint distributions available for selection.
 More information on the IFORM contours can be found in [DNV-RP-C205](https://www.dnv.com/oilgas/download/dnv-rp-c205-environmental-conditions-and-environmental-loads.html) Section 3.7 Extreme Value Distribution.

 [Winterstein et al. (1993)](https://www.researchgate.net/publication/288935223_Environmental_parameters_for_extreme_response_inverse_FORM_with_omission_factors) introduces the IFORM contour.

-#### Contour Sampling<!-- omit in toc -->
+## Contour Sampling<!-- omit in toc -->

-Once contours have been formed, use either number of samples or width of intervals between the samples to define what sea states will be available for
+Once contours have been formed, use either number of samples or width of intervals between the samples to define what sea states will be available for generating surface elevation time series from.

+The {% raw %}$$H_{m0}$${% endraw %} values are interpolated from the contour line from the provided at the selected period points using [`scipy.interpolate.interp1d`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.interp1d.html)

 # Univariate Methods